teo-tsou/follow_me_5G/README.md

 - **Train the agents - Monitor with TensorBoard :**

 To monitor the learning process of the agents, we have integrated the TensorBoard.
-Please change the tensorboard logdir accordingly.
+Please change the tensorboard logdirs accordingly.

 To train the agents run in the conda environment: